16pxdesign/honor-project-product-iot-tech/CLIENT/README.md

+# React client application
-The React application has been developed as a front-end client application to process and visualise an API data.
+>The React application has been developed as a front-end client application to process and visualise an API data.
 Application delivered on each web application page a system features to the user.

 ![image](https://user-images.githubusercontent.com/28375942/136287861-9db4f56f-85cb-437e-8875-4fef8521e898.png)

 ![image](https://user-images.githubusercontent.com/28375942/136287585-9eeeef49-aaf6-4d76-b381-090bf570764b.png)